nest/nestml/doc/sphinx-apidoc/index.rst

 Welcome to the NESTML documentation
 ===================================

-NESTML is a domain-specific language that supports the specification of neuron models in a precise and concise syntax, based on the syntax of Python.
+NESTML is a domain-specific language that supports the specification of neuron models in a precise and concise syntax.
+It was developed to address the maintainability issues that follow from an increasing number of models, model variants, and an increased model complexity in computational neuroscience.
+Our aim is to ease the modelling process for neuroscientists both with and without prior training in computer science.
+This is achieved without compromising on performance by automatic source-code generation, allowing the same model file to target different hardware or software platforms by changing  only a command-line parameter.
+While originally developed in the context of `NEST Simulator <https://nest-simulator.readthedocs.io/>`_, the language itself as well as the associated toolchain are lightweight, modular and extensible, by virtue of using a parser generator and internal abstract syntax tree (AST) representation, which can be operated on using well-known patterns such as visitors and rewriting.
 Model equations can either be given as a simple string of mathematical notation or as an algorithm written in the built-in procedural language.
-The equations are analyzed by the associated toolchain, written in Python, to compute an exact solution if possible or use an appropriate numeric solver otherwise.
+The equations are analyzed by the associated toolchain `ODE-toolbox <https://ode-toolbox.readthedocs.io/>`_, to compute an exact solution if possible or to invoke an appropriate numeric solver otherwise.

 .. toctree::
    :glob: